What is a Focus Group?

-A focus group that consists of fewer participants – usually four or five.
-A mini focus group creates a more intimate group.
+A focus group that consists of fewer participants – usually four or five – which creates a more intimate group.

 6. Online Focus Group

 Participants respond and share information through online means.
-Online focus groups are done to reach a broader range of participants.
+Online focus groups are created to reach a broader range of participants.

 Advantages of a Focus Group

-- Focus groups are a cheaper means of obtaining information compared to individual interviews.
+- Focus groups are a cheaper means of obtaining information, as compared to individual interviews.

 - Participants are able to listen to responses of other participants and “feed off each other.”

-- Compared to a quantitative survey, focus groups are able to gather more information about perceptions, attitudes, and experiences.
+- Compared to a quantitative survey, these groups are able to gather more information about perceptions, attitudes, and experiences.

 Disadvantages of a Focus Group

-- A focus group may be difficult to manage and control due to the number of participants.
+- The group may be difficult to manage and control, due to the number of participants.